-We acknowledge that Bard DC students come from a wide variety of cultures and backgrounds.
-In addition to a rigorous academic schedule, students are encouraged to participate in clubs, sports, and other extracurricular activities.
+Bard DC students come from a wide variety of schools, neighborhoods, cultures and backgrounds.
+In addition to a rigorous academic schedule, students are involved in clubs, sports, and other extracurricular activities.
 Like the academic program, student activities are driven by student leadership and student participation.
 All the clubs and activities at Bard DC are spearheaded by student interest.
-We encourage students to pursue their passions and faculty and staff are here to help facilitate that process through our robust system of support.
+We encourage students to pursue their passions; faculty and staff are here to help facilitate that process through our robust system of support.
 These supports include the College Transfer Office, learning centers, faculty office hours, counseling, faculty and peer tutoring, and student activities offices.